-If you are not working for a contributing employer in some other capacity and continuing to accrue Years of Credited Service/Vesting Years, you may be entitled to receive a Retirement Benefit upon application when you separate from service.
+If you are not working for a contributing employer in some other capacity and continuing to accrue Years of Credited Service/Vesting Years and are less than age 62, you may be entitled to receive a Retirement Benefit upon application when you separate from Covered Service.
+If you have reached Normal Retirement Age, you do not need to separate from Covered Service to receive a Retirement Benefit.